microsoft/pyright/docs/configuration.md

 **reportInvalidStringEscapeSequence** [boolean or string, optional]: Generate or suppress diagnostics for invalid escape sequences used within string literals.
 The Python specification indicates that such sequences will generate a syntax error in future versions.
 The default value for this setting is 'warning'.

-**reportUnknownParameter** [boolean or string, optional]: Generate or suppress diagnostics for input or return parameters that have an unknown type.
+**reportUnknownParameterType** [boolean or string, optional]: Generate or suppress diagnostics for input or return parameters that have an unknown type.
+The default value for this setting is 'none'.

+**reportUnknownVariableType** [boolean or string, optional]: Generate or suppress diagnostics for variables that have an unknown type.
+The default value for this setting is 'none'.

+**reportUnknownMemberType** [boolean or string, optional]: Generate or suppress diagnostics for class or instance variables that have an unknown type.
 The default value for this setting is 'none'.

 ## Execution Environment Options